 Thanks to technology and other collaboration tools, clients are happy to pay professional freelancers for the expertise they bring to the company.

 With more successful freelance stories being shared, individuals see the dream of working for yourself as attainable.
 The freelance economy still has a way to go, but thanks to the growth of online platforms to find "gigs", individuals have been able to work for clients without being contracted as an employee.
-In 2017 in Europe, 30.6 million people aged 15 to 64 in the European Union (EU) were self-employed in 2016.
+In 2017 in Europe, 30.6 million people aged 15 to 64 in the European Union (EU) were self-employed .
 They accounted for 14% of total employment.

 Managers are opening up to the idea of working with freelancers now that professionals are making themselves available for work.
 In the past, individuals believed in the importance of maintaining a long career as an employee and thus, never applied for freelance jobs.
 Good freelance jobs that paid well were also not available for professionals looking to step out from the corporate world.
 But times are changing.

 Collaboration with a freelancer was not always easy for an organisation.
 There were no processes or tools in place that helped clients and freelancers to work together efficiently.
 Today, technology and instant communication are closing that gap.
 They help both parties maintain a good working relationship that brings positive results.
-This, and the increase of employees from professional fields going freelancer, increases manager motivation to contract self-employed persons.
+This, and the increase of employees from professional fields going freelance, increases manager motivation to contract self-employed persons.

 Traditional View on Freelancers